MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/vanilla-model-driven-app-repro.md

 ## Recreate custom tables and other components

-Some tables (entities) like **Accounts** and **Contacts** come out of the box with Microsoft Power Apps and Microsoft Dynamics 365.
+Microsoft Power Apps and Microsoft Dynamics 365 have some out-of-the-box tables (entities) like **Accounts** and **Contacts**.
 To address issues with custom tables, you can create similar ones in the vanilla environment.
 You don't have to copy the exact configuration.
 For example, if the issue is with a column (field) of a table, create the column for a new table.

 The same principle applies to any customizations, such as [business rules](/power-apps/maker/model-driven-apps/create-business-rules-recommendations-apply-logic-form), [commands](/power-apps/maker/model-driven-apps/command-designer-overview), [forms](/power-apps/maker/model-driven-apps/create-design-forms), and [views](/power-apps/maker/model-driven-apps/create-edit-views).